William M. Skretny: Education and career

-Born in Buffalo, New York, Skretny received an Artium Baccalaureus degree from Canisius College in 1966, a Juris Doctor from Howard University School of Law in 1969, and a Master of Laws from Northwestern University School of Law in 1972.
+Skretny was born in Buffalo, New York.
+He received an Artium Baccalaureus degree from Canisius College in 1966, a Juris Doctor from Howard University School of Law in 1969, and a Master of Laws from Northwestern University School of Law in 1972.
 He was a Fellow at the Ford Foundation.
-He was an Assistant United States Attorney of the Northern District of Illinois from 1971 to 1973.
-He was an Assistant United States Attorney of the Western District of New York from 1973 to 1975.
-He was a First Assistant United States Attorney of Western District of New York from 1975 to 1981.
-He was a Special counsel for the Attorney General's Advocacy Institute in Washington, D.C. in 1979.
+He was an assistant United States attorney of the Northern District of Illinois from 1971 to 1973.
+He was an assistant United States attorney of the Western District of New York from 1973 to 1975.
+He was a first assistant United States attorney of Western District of New York from 1975 to 1981.
+He was a special counsel for the Attorney General's Advocacy Institute in Washington, D.C. in 1979.
 He was a staff attorney of Office of Special Prosecutor of the Department of Justice in Washington, D.C. in 1980.
 He was in private practice in Buffalo from 1981 to 1983.
 He was a first deputy district attorney of Erie County, New York from 1983 to 1988.
 He was in private practice in Buffalo from 1988 to 1990.